kochelmonster/gobonding/README.md

 ## State

 Gobonding runs as expected in a vm-ware simulation with trottled networks.
-Unfortunately it does not work in the setup in which I wanted to use it. (see Motivation)
+Unfortunately it does not work in the setup in which I wanted to use it.

 ## Motivation

 I live in a place where only mobile internet delivers decent speed at an affordable price.
 There are no copper lines or even fiber optic connections.
-My idea was to use data SIM cards from different providers and use my wife's and I's smartphone as a modem via tethering: when we're both at home, we surf with double speed, if only one is there, at least at single speed.
+My idea was to use data SIM cards from different providers and use my wife's and my smartphone as a modem via tethering: when we're both at home, we surf with double speed, if only one is there, at least at single speed.

 After short research I found the [OpenMPTCP](https://www.openmptcprouter.com/) project.
 Unfortunately, I first had to find a VPS provider that could offer the prerequisite for the OpenMPTCP Proxy, many providers cannot.
 After I found one, the proxy was installed without any problems, just like the router.
 And the web GUI of the router shows me quite quickly that it is connected to the proxy via both channels.